-Composition and Attendance.
-Our Science and Technology Committee consists of Dr. Engelsen (Chair), Dr. Sharoky, and Mr. Lee, each of whom is an independent Board member.
-The Science and Technology Committee was formed in May 2019 and held four meetings.
+Our Science and Technology Committee consists of Dr. Desjardins (Chair), Dr. Engelsen, Mr. Lee, and Dr. Sharoky, each of whom is an independent Board member.
+During 2021, the Science and Technology Committee held three meetings.

-Responsibilities and Duties.
-The Science and Technology Committee assists our Board in its oversight of the Company's preclinical research and development (R&D) activities and its clinical development activities and decisions.
+The Science and Technology Committee assists our Board in its oversight of the Company's preclinical research and development ("R&D") activities and its clinical development activities and decisions.
 The Science and Technology Committee:

-- reviews with the Company the third-party competitive landscape related to the Company's preclinical R&D and clinical development activities; - monitors and identifies significant new and emerging trends in science and technology, including R&D, and provides strategic advice to the Board regarding such issues and trends; - reviews with the Company current and planned technology initiatives and provides feedback to the Board regarding such initiatives; - advises the Board on the scientific aspects of business development transactions; and - assists the Company in reviewing, as requested, the capabilities of the Company's current and prospective key scientific personnel and the depth and breadth of the Company's scientific resources.
+• reviews with the Company the third-party competitive landscape related to the Company's preclinical R&D and clinical development activities;

+- monitors and identifies significant new and emerging trends in science and technology, including R&D, and provides strategic advice to the Board regarding such issues and trends; - reviews with the Company current and planned technology initiatives and provides feedback to the Board regarding such initiatives; - · advises the Board on the scientific aspects of business development transactions; and - assists the Company in reviewing, as requested, the capabilities of the Company's current and prospective key scientific personnel and the depth and breadth of the Company's scientific resources.